prop-house/prop-house-monorepo/packages/prop-house-protocol/README.md

 #### [Messenger](https://github.com/Prop-House/prop-house-monorepo/tree/main/packages/prop-house-protocol/contracts/ethereum/Messenger.sol)

-The `Messenger` acts as a L1<->L2 message pass-through contract between rounds and the Starknet Core contract.
-It uses the `PropHouse` contract to authenticate rounds and inserts the `msg.sender` in the first index of the payload that's passed to starknet to ensure that the manager can't register a malicious round implementation that acts as another round.
+The `Messenger` acts as a L1<>L2 message pass-through contract between rounds and the Starknet Core contract.
+It uses the `PropHouse` contract to authenticate rounds and inserts the `msg.sender` in the first index of the payload that's passed to Starknet to ensure that the manager can't register a malicious round implementation that acts as another round.

 #### [Community House](https://github.com/Prop-House/prop-house-monorepo/tree/main/packages/prop-house-protocol/contracts/ethereum/houses/CommunityHouse.sol)